goauthentik/authentik/website/integrations/services/gitlab/index.md

 ## Authentication

-There are 2 ways to setup single sign on (SSO) for GitLab:
+There are 2 ways to configure single sign on (SSO) for GitLab:

 -   [via OIDC Connect (OAuth)](#openid-connect-auth)
 -   [via SAML](#saml-auth)